JohnMartin-19/group-project-p3/README.md

 SQLAlchemy ORM
 Project Outline:
 The project will be a RECIPE MANAGEMENT SYSTEM which will allow users to manage recipes, search for recipes based on ingredients and generate appropriate meal plans

+to run the application, first install the required dependencies after clonibg the repo.
+Do this by entering: chmod+x cli.py - Thi will make the file executable

+Then type: python3 cli.py in the terminal to execute the code and interact with the terminal